About

 2022 ‘2022 Queer East Film Festival’, Barbican Centre, London

-2022 ‘GAME JAM’ session led by Danielle Brathwaite-Shirley, Quard, Derby
+2022 ‘GAME JAM’ session led by Danielle Brathwaite-Shirley, QUAD, Derby

 2022 ‘super☆sonic’, Baesianz, London Short Film Festival, Rich Mix, London